-I hope you enjoyed the first of my five part travel guide and are looking forward to the next post.
+I hope you enjoyed the first of my four part travel guide and are looking forward to the next post.
 Next week I will tell you all about the 9/11 memorial museum and Brooklyn Bridge so keep watching!
 What’s your favourite place in New York?

 I visited the Warner Bros Studio Tour in London, which is Harry Potter themed on the 29th of September this year.
 We picked an ideal time to go as it was the second day of the ‘Dark Arts’ Halloween event so some aspects of the tour were added or changed for Halloween.
 I had a spectacular time and took some amazing photos, so I thought I’d share my experience.